-2 Look to see if the check valve is closed.
+Look to see if the check valve is closed.
 If it is not, then press the pin - this should then visibly stand out of the valve.

+Connect the pump leash with the kite.
 Inflate the kite until all struts and the leading edge are firmly inflated and then close the valve.
 Please observe and follow the PSI guidelines.